 Maybe he killed a handler.
 Marlon opened his eyes and frowned.
 Is that what happened?
 Did they kill him?

 Marlon rolled to his side, the question consuming him.
 According to their protocol, if a Bird was more of a risk than a necessary test subject, it was put down.
-There were the rare isolation cases but majority were done away with once their disobedience outweighed their usefulness.
+There were the rare isolation cases, but majority were done away with once their disobedience outweighed their usefulness.

 “Today’s a lucky day, Kestral.
 You’ve got a visitor.”
 One of the handlers sneered at him through the window then unlocked the door.
 “Mind your manners missy.
 I’d hate to have to teach you a lesson later.”

 Confused at first, Marlon’s eyes narrowed.
 Nobody got visitors, especially ones that the handlers enjoyed taunting that much.
-The guy stepped aside and his spot was replaced by a girl.
-She didn’t say anything to the handler but she did have a look he recognized.
-There were Birds like him around the island, Birds that kept their mouth shut, heads down, and powers on for the scientists to continously test.
+The guy stepped aside, and his spot was replaced by a girl.
+She didn’t say anything to the handler, but she did have a look he recognized.
+There were Birds like him around the island, Birds that kept their mouth shut, heads down, and powers on for the scientists to continuously test.
 It was the formula for what little freedom Avia offered.
 Unlike others, his room had an actual mattress and sheets.
 Part of a wall was a wide pane of glass and they even allowed him to take things into the room, including others if they were on the approved list.
 Eyeing the girl, he had a feeling she wasn’t who the handlers thought she was.

 “What do you want?”
 Marlon gave her the courtesy of sitting up before addressing her.
 She placed a finger to her lips and looked at the window then the small camera over the door.
 He followed her gaze only to feel more unease.
 It wasn’t a normal visit, and she wasn’t exactly alone.
-The camera’s red light blinked twice and she turned her attention, and smile, on him.
+The camera’s red light blinked twice, and she turned her attention, and smile, on him.
 “No.”

 “But you don’t know what I’m here for.”
 The mystery girl pouted.
 “And I went through the trouble to get the cameras turned off. “